isaacnmm/pestpolicy-hugo2XX/content/posts/are-butterfly-bushes-bad-for-butterflies/index.md

 By choosing native plants that provide both essential nectar for adult butterflies and specific host plants for their caterpillars, and by implementing responsible gardening practices like succession planting and invasive species management, gardeners can cultivate landscapes that are genuinely beneficial for pollinators and contribute to a healthier, more biodiverse environment.

-Opt for sterile varieties if you must grow *Buddleja*, but ideally, fill your garden with the vibrant, life
-- sustaining native flora that truly sustains our cherished butterflies from egg to adult.
+Opt for sterile varieties if you must grow *Buddleja*, but ideally, fill your garden with the vibrant, life-sustaining native flora that truly sustains our cherished butterflies from egg to adult.